Malaysia national cricket team

 The Malaysia national cricket team represents the country of Malaysia in international cricket matches.
-They have been an associate member of the International Cricket Council (ICC) since 1967.
+The team is organised by the Malaysian Cricket Association which has been an associate member of the International Cricket Council (ICC) since 1967.

+During the British colonial period, the Federated Malay States, Straits Settlements and Malaya cricket teams played regularly in Interport matches and against other visiting teams.
+Following Malaysian independence, the team's most frequent opponent has been Singapore in the Saudara Cup and Stan Nagaiah Trophy.
+Malaysia made its debut in ICC tournaments in the inaugural 1979 ICC Trophy, making regular appearances until ICC pathways were altered in the 2000s and hosting the 1997 ICC Trophy.
+Malaysia has regularly hosted Asian Cricket Council (ACC) tournaments and finished runner-up in the 1998 ACC Trophy.
+In the World Cricket League the team reached as high as Division Three, subsequently being placed in the ICC Cricket World Cup Challenge League.

 History

 Early days

 Cricket has been played in what is now Malaysia since the 1880s.
 Various teams represented Malaya, the Federated Malay States and the Straits Settlements, formed in 1884 by the British, Royal Selangor Club (RSC) is the first cricket club founded in present Malaysia (locally called a padang also in Singapore e.g. Padang, Singapore).
 The Singapore Cricket Club, a former affiliate of the Malayan Cricket Association, is the oldest cricket club in the region (founded in 1852).

 The first recorded match was between Selangor and Malacca in 1887.
 The Selangor-Singapore series was played in 1891.

 Cricket in Johor was played in the early 20th century, but the first recorded cricketing event is the visit of the Australian team led by C. G. Macartney in 1927.
 Penang is another historical cricket venue in Malaysia where cricket has been played from British times.
 The Penang Sports Club was established in the early 1900s.

 On 6 June 1927 Malaya beat Australia by 39 runs to make history.

-Lall Singh became the first Malaysia born test player (played for India in their debut Test at Lord's against England in 1932).
+Lall Singh became the first Malaysia-born Test player (played for India in their debut Test at Lord's against England in 1932).